JoCN Mission & Editorial Policies

 - The page number in the Stage 2 manuscript containing the URL for the archived processing and analysis code, if archived separately from the data.

 Rejection of a Stage 2 Manuscript

-Eventual publication of the proposed research is assumed, regardless of the pattern of the results, upon in-principal acceptance of a Stage 1 manuscript.
+Eventual publication of the proposed research is assumed, regardless of the pattern of the results, upon in-principle acceptance of a Stage 1 manuscript.
 Reasons for rejection of a Stage 2 manuscript are limited to circumstances that violate the spirit of the Preregistered Research Reports mechanism.
 These include deviation from the Stage 1 experimental procedure that is deemed nontrivial by reviewers and/or the editor, and evidence that a condition for publication was not met (for example, archived Stage 1 manuscript differs from the accepted version; data collection was started prior to date of in-principle acceptance; research ethics approvals are found to have not been obtained prior to submission).